MarcinParda/AmarokPage/README.md

-# AmarokPage
+# Amarok Page
-Home page for game Amarok: Blood of the North
+Home page for game Amarok: Blood of the North.
+Created with using Sass preprocessor & jQuery 3.4.1.